CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 * Mobile devices should be protected against theft with increased protection requirements (see also INF.9.M10 * Using anti-theft devices *).
 The environment should provide the necessary conditions for this.
 For example, it may be necessary to connect the cable lock to a fixed object to secure the fastened laptop against easy removal.
 If possible, the windows and doors of the mobile workstation should be locked and closed when the employee leaves the room.
 This is often possible, for example, in hotel rooms or meeting rooms.
 In strange environments such as hotels, it is also advisable to find out about the correct behavior during fires or other emergencies, for example about warning sounds and escape routes.

-#### INF.9.M2 Arrangements for mobile workplaces [Head IT, users]
+#### INF.9.M2 Arrangements for mobile workstations [Head of IT, User]

-For all work on the way is to regulate what information (files, data carriers, IT systems) outside the company or the authority may be transported and processed and what safeguards must be taken.
+For all work on the way is to regulate which information (files, data carriers, IT systems) outside the company or the authority may be transported and processed and what safeguards must be taken.

 IT systems and data media used outside their own institution are more exposed to risks than those located within protected premises.
 Therefore the following points have to be settled:

 * Users must be aware of what information may be processed on the go with mobile IT systems.
 The data should be classified accordingly to make the users transparent.
 Service secrets may only be processed on mobile IT systems if appropriate and approved security mechanisms are used for this purpose.
 * IT systems or media containing confidential information should be fully encrypted as much as possible.
-If IT systems allow encryption without any additional tools, it is recommended that these functions are always used.
+If IT systems enable encryption without any additional tools, it is recommended that these functions are always used.
 This also applies if only little confidential data is contained on the IT systems.
 Information that requires a high degree of security (for example offers, design data, economic data of the institution) should always be stored encrypted on the mobile IT system.
 * When using mobile IT systems, it must be clarified whether mobile employees are allowed to access internal data of their institution while they are on the move.
 If so provided, access must be adequately protected.
 * It has to be clarified whether mobile IT systems can also be used for private purposes, for example for private communication or computer games.
 * Users should be advised of how to handle mobile IT systems and media carefully to prevent loss or theft and to ensure a long service life.
 These measures include careful storage outside of the office or living quarters, and attention to sensitivities to high or low temperatures.